alexwlchan/alexwlchan.net/src/_drafts/new-archive.md

   <img src="/images/2022/alexwlchan_cards.jpg" alt="A scrolling grid of cards, one per post.
 Each card has a coloured border, a picture, then a title in the same colour as the border.
 There's smaller text below the title that describes the post.">
 </figure>

-The "posts" link in the header now goes to a list of cards, and it's only my favourite posts.
+The "posts" link in the header now goes to this list of cards, and it's only my favourite posts.
 Your first impression of the blog is now these rich, colourful cards -- not a monotonous list of text links.
 It's a smaller list of posts to read, and there's more information to help you choose where to go next.